As of November 2020, Capital One no longer offers the Spark Business Savings account.

 Like the Spark Business Savings, the NBKC Business Money Market Account is digitally-based—but, it can be opened right now and has virtually no fees.
 The only two fees you’ll see with this business savings account are $5 to send a domestic wire and $45 to send or receive an international wire.

-Other than these two instances, you’ll be able to manage your Money Market Account for free and earn a .25% APY, one of the highest of any business savings account on the market.
+Other than these two instances, you’ll be able to manage your Money Market Account for free and earn a 1.75% APY.

 Ultimately, as long as you don’t need access to a physical branch or want to deposit cash on a monthly basis, the high-yield NBKC Business Money Market Account will be a great option to consider.